khan-rasul/nitsConnect/README.md

 # nitsConnect
-A client to client, end to end encrypted intranet based chatting application.
+A client to client, end to end encrypted intranet based chatting application designed in java.